• Skip to primary navigation

 Ankle Plantar.5/54/5WNLWNL

 Gait: Patient ambulates on level surfaces with FWW.
-He demonstrates gait deviations to include: increased lateral trunk lean to the left with stance phase, decreased push off bilaterally, poor knee flexion with swing, decreased hip extension with push off and impaired ability to turn corners due to unsteadiness attributed to unnatural use of walker.
+He demonstrates gait deviations that include the following: increased lateral trunk lean to the left with stance phase, decreased push off bilaterally, poor knee flexion with swing, decreased hip extension with push off and impaired ability to turn corners due to unsteadiness attributed to unnatural use of walker.
 Advised patient on safe use of walker to encourage proximity to device.

-Balance: Rhomberg stance: positive, Single leg stance: unable on Left, 3 seconds on Right.
+Balance: Rhomberg stance: positive; Single-leg stance: unable on Left, for up to 3 seconds on Right.
 Tandem stance: requires UE support with balance loss upon perturbation.

 Reflexes: DTR intact at ankle; not tested at knee due to incision at knee.

-Extensibility: Tightness notes in the following muscle groups: bilateral hamstring, quadriceps, gastroc/soleus.
+Extensibility: Tightness noted in the following muscle groups: bilateral hamstring, quadriceps, and gastroc/soleus.

 Physical Therapy Assessment